Stravaig-Projects/Stravaig.Extensions/README.md

 # Documentation

-You can find the documentation here: https://stravaig-projects.github.io/Stravaig.Extensions.Core/
+For the current version, see: https://stravaig-projects.github.io/Stravaig.Extensions.Core/v0.x/